foo123/PublishSubscribe/README.md

 // trigger/publish a topic with (optional) tags and (optional) namespaces and pass any data as well pb.trigger( topic_with_tags_namespaces, data );

+// pipeline allows to call subscribers (of given topic/message) asynchronously via a pipeline pb.pipeline( topic_with_tags_namespaces, data );

 // dispose PublishSubscribe instance pb.disposePubSub( );